fractalops/fli/docs/design/architecture.md

-# FLI System Architecture
+# FLI Architecture

-This document provides a comprehensive overview of FLI's system architecture, covering all major components and their interactions.
+This document provides an architectural overview of FLI's design, focusing on system components, interfaces, and data flow.

-## Overview
+## System Overview

-FLI follows a modular architecture with clear separation of concerns:
+FLI (Flow Log Insights) is a command-line tool designed to analyze AWS VPC Flow Logs using CloudWatch Logs Insights.
+It provides an intuitive interface for querying, analyzing, and visualizing network traffic data.

 ```mermaid
 graph TD